jordane95/yologo/docs/doc.md

 ### app.py

-The GET method and POST method is allowed.
+Wrap the **LogoEncoder** as a web service.
+The GET method and POST method is allowed in this file.

 Each time it recevies a image byte stream, it trys to convert it to a RGB image.
-Then call the model (LogoEncoder) to extract the ASCII encoding of the RGB image, and send it to user.
+Then call the model (LogoEncoder) to get the ASCII encoding of the RGB image, and send it to user.

 ### functions.py